 Keep Teaching When Classes Can’t Meet

-For step-by-step instructions and information about Lewis & Clark supported online instruction applications such as Moodle, Zoom, and Google Hangouts, visit our Technical Resources for Remote Teaching page.
+For step-by-step instructions and information about supported online instruction applications such as Moodle, Zoom, and Google Chat, visit our Technical Resources for Remote Teaching page.

 - What expectations have I already set for students about emergencies?
 Consider addressing emergencies and possible class cancellations in your syllabus each semester.

 - What can I tell my students right away?
 Even if you don’t have a detailed plan in place yet, communicate with your students informing them changes are on the way.
 Include information about your expectations for how frequently they should check email or your Moodle or class site for more details as you finalize your plans.